 The natural environment is in forested areas near damp areas, so this is what we are trying to recreate, a shaded, moist humid environment.
-Wasabi naturally grows in river beds in water with a temperature of around 12 – 15 C although it can be grown in soil, the resulting product is considered to be inferior when used fresh.
+Wasabi naturally grows in river beds in water with a temperature of around 10 – 24 C, although it can be grown in soil, the resulting product is considered to be inferior when used fresh.

 Commercially wasabi is grown hydroponically in green houses, this allow the natural growing conditions to be more carefully mimicked.

-In Australia wasabi is generally grown under shade cloth as it requires a warm humid environment in summer, but not strong direct sun.
-Plant will take around 2 years to create a root or tuber worth harvesting, however the foliage is also used in salads.
+In Australia it is generally grown under shade cloth as it requires a warm humid environment in summer, but not strong direct sun.
+Plants will take around 2 -3 years to create a root or tuber worth harvesting, however the foliage is also used in salads.
 A relatively dry winter is required so a raised garden bed and a humus rich soil works well.

 Plant will send up offshoots or suckers, break these of to help with root / tuber formation.
 You can grow it in containers, choose a large pot with a humus rich organic potting mix.
 Add some extra compost and cow manure if needed.

-Wasabi plants are available for sale online from the following suppliers
+Wasabi plants are available for sale from the following suppliers